geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 let second = BigInteger::from(10u64);
 ```

-Moreover Rust will, behind the scenes implement `Into<BigInteger>` for
+Additionally Rust will behind the scenes implement `Into<BigInteger>` for
 both `i32` and `u64`, so that we can convert both those types to `BigInteger`
 by calling `into`.